CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/complaint-management/complaint.md

 - From the Action Tab, the user can check that the Complaint requires a [Quality Control Test](../quality-control/quality-control-test/overview.md) and create a Quality Control Test from the "You Can Also" button.
 - The user can also check that this Complaint was the source of a Product Recall activity.
-- To know more informarion, click the video: [Creating a Quality Control Test from a Complaint](https://www.youtube.com/watch?v=MtuKARV-QWM)
+- To know more information, click the video: [Creating a Quality Control Test from a Complaint](https://www.youtube.com/watch?v=MtuKARV-QWM)

 ## Creating an activity for a complaint

 The standard SAP Business One activity functionality is available to create and check within the Complaint form.
-To get more information on the subject, click [here](../activities-for-processforce-documents.md).
+To get more information on the subject, click [here](../.

 ## Complaint Status